wiremock/wiremock.org/_docs/response-templating.md

 See [the command line docs](../standalone/java-jar/#command-line-options) for the standalone equivalents of these parameters.

-Response templating can also be disabled on a per-stub basis by adding the `disableBodyFileTemplating` parameter to the `transformerParameters` object in the stub response definition.
+Response templating can also be disabled on a per-stub basis when using the `bodyFileName` element by adding the `disableBodyFileTemplating` parameter to the `transformerParameters` object in the stub response definition.

 ```json
 {